 "This chemistry is an intangible quality that is often hard to measure,"

 Consider whether these doubts are fleeting or if they stick around.
-As Hardy says, "too much questioning could allude to deeper problems in the relationship," so you'll want to trust your gut and take a closer look to figure out why you feel the way you do.
+As Hardy says, "Too much questioning could allude to deeper problems in the relationship."
+You'll want to trust your gut and take a closer look to figure out why you feel the way you do.

 12 You Are Respected